Selecting Staking Hardware

 Running a Rocket Pool node doesn't necessarily require a complete build-it-yourself desktop.
 In fact, one of the most popular setups among stakers is the illustrious NUC.
 A NUC (Next Unit of Computing) is essentially a small, self-contained computer that is designed around very low power usage and maximum efficiency.
 NUCs are great for most stakers that only run a few validators because of their low maintenance, low monthly running costs, and ease of setup.
 Unlike PCs, NUCs come preassembled in a case; all you need to do is add some RAM, add an SSD, and you're up and running!
 Below are a few examples of NUC setups that some Rocket Pool veterans use and recommend.

 # Ken's NUC8i5BEK

 The NUC8i5BEK is one of Intel's own NUCs with an 8th-generation processor.
 Released in 2018, this model comes with a quad-core i5-8259U CPU (2.30 GHz), two DDR4 slots, an M.2 slot for SSDs, and USB 3.1 ports.
 It normally draws about 20 watts, but Discord user Ken has been able to optimize it down to 9 watts during normal validation.
-It is more than capable of handling any ETH1 and any ETH2 client, making it an excellent choice for a lightweight, efficient node machine.
+It is more than capable of handling any Execution (ETH1) and any Consensus (ETH2) client, making it an excellent choice for a lightweight, efficient node machine.